jcooper036/corsair/README.md

 ctl = cor.load_ctl('sample.ctl')
 cor.blast(ctl)
 ```

+There are several python scripts in the main directory that contain examples of how to string together the various commands.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.